 Migratory game birds may be taken and possessed by falconers only during times and within bag limits determined annually by the FWC and U.S. Fish and Wildlife Service.

 Migratory game bird seasons for 2013–2014 were not established at the time these regulations were published.
-For season dates, contact the Division of Hunting and Game Management at 850-488-4676 or visit MyFWC.com/Hunting/Regulations.
+For season dates, contact the Waterfowl and Small Game Management Program at 850-488-5878 or visit MyFWC.com/Hunting/Regulations.
 Detailed rules concerning falconry permits are available from the Division of Law Enforcement, Florida Fish and Wildlife Conservation Commission, 620 S. Meridian St., Tallahassee, FL 32399-1600 or call 850-488-6253.